astrid5825/sep11-freedom-project/blog/entry01.md

 # Intro to Impact.Js

 Impact.Js is used to mainly make platforming games, however I want to see if I am able to make a game with gameplay mechanics similar to a platformer, but with a slightly different twist.
 Orignally, a issue I had was getting Impact to run.
 I wasn't sure what I was even supposed to do.
-Thanks to Slack and youtube, I now know the basics.
+Thanks to Slack and youtube, I now how to open it... oof XP.

 ## IMPACT
 *Impact actually has it's own way of loading other Javascript sourcefiles into an Object, you'd need something called a "define Block".
 Shown below: